jack-jw/flight_tracker/README.md

                 * Not visible in mobile! find workaround!
         * ~~Tail number identification from database~~
             * ~~Plane image from JetPhotos~~
-            * Add algorithms for specific countries when the tails are not on openskies database, e.g. US N-numbers?
+            * Add algorithms for specific countries when the tails are not on OpenSky database, e.g. US N-numbers?
         * ~~Country identification from tail number~~
             * ~~Add flag~~
             * Change algorithm/DB to identify countries by their ICAO24 address and not the tail number (more reliable and can identify things tail numbers can't e.g. Taiwan)